-The annual budget for the following year is discussed and receives final approval at the January council meeting.
-After the expenditure budget is agreed and any expected income deducted, it leaves a balance required for the council to provide its services and deliver its Strategic Plan which can be found here
+The annual budget for the following year is discussed by Councillors and receives final approval at the January council meeting.
+After expenditure is agreed and any expected income deducted, it leaves a balance required for the Council to provide its services and deliver its Strategic Plan.
+The balance required is called the ‘Precept’.

-For the financial year 2017/2018 the ‘Precept’ is £1,193,268.
-The Town Council’s portion of Council Tax bill depends on which band a property is in.
+The ‘Precept’ is the part of your Council Tax bill that comes to Frome Town Council.
+The size of your property determines how much Council Tax you pay.
 Properties are put into one of eight bands, A being the lowest, and H the highest, with Band D being the average.

 For Band D properties in 2023/24 this will be £218.92, although 76% of Frome residents will pay less being in Bands A, B and C. All the Council tax is collected by Somerset Council and is then distributed between Avon and Somerset Police, Devon and Somerset Fire and Rescue, Somerset Council and Frome Town Council.